 Most microphones are equipped with windscreens made from foam.

 These are designed to reduce air pressure, like breath noises, air from the mouth when speaking, and plosives.
-Plosives are hard consonant noises from words with the letter ‘b’ or ‘p’.
+Plosives are hard consonant noises from words with the letter ‘b’ or ‘p.’

-Windscreens are ideal for vlogs or outdoor recordings where there is lots of background audio, such as cars traveling through quiet streets.
+Windscreens are ideal for vlogs or outdoor recordings where there are lots of background audio, such as cars traveling through quiet streets.
 They can also shield the microphone against saliva, preventing the expensive equipment from wearing down in the process.

 A popular type of microphone windscreen you may have seen is the furry version called a windjammer.